prebid/prebid-server-java/docs/developers/add-new-bidder.md

 ### Generic OpenRTB Bidder

 There's an option to implement a bidder by using a pre-existing template.
-OpenrtbBidder is an abstract class that implements Bidder<BidRequest> interface and provides a default implementation of its methods.
+OpenrtbBidder(../../src/main/java/org/prebid/server/bidder/OpenrtbBidder.java) is an abstract class that implements Bidder<BidRequest> interface and provides a default implementation of its methods.

 This class provides a fixed algorithm with number of certain access points(so called hook-methods) that could be overridden to change the defaults to implement bidder-specific transformations.
+You can check what "hooks" are available and their description at the OpenrtbBidder class.

 NOTE: this model is not universal "all-in-one" solution as it encapsulates only the simple bidders' behaviour in order to ease the creation of lightweight bidders and get rid of boilerplate code.
 Bidders with a complicated request transformation logic would have to implement a Bidder interface and define their structure from scratch.

-See "Bidder conditions" for list of OpenrtbBidder model requirements.
+See "Can our Bidder use OpenrtbBidder model?" for list of requirements.

 #### What OpenRTB Bidder implements?